storj/storj/docs/design/auditing-containment.md

 This design doc outlines how we will implement "containment mode," in which the auditing service monitors a node that has received an audit request, but refuses to send the requested data.
 Currently in the codebase, nodes that do this will be marked as having audit failures.
-However, we don't want to mark nodes as offline or immediately mark an audit failure if this specific case arises.
+However, we don't want to immediately mark an audit failure if this specific case arises, because factors such as unintentional misconfiguration by the SNO, or a node backed up fulfilling requests should not warrant the penalty of an audit failure mark.
 Instead, we want to "contain" these nodes by retrying the original audit until they either eventually respond and pass the audit, or refuse to respond a certain number of times and ultimately receive an audit failure mark.

 ## Main Objectives

-1. Nodes won’t be able to “escape” audits for specific data by refusing to send requested data.
+1. Nodes won’t be able to “escape” audits for specific data by refusing to send requested data or going offline right after receiving a request from a Satellite.
 See _Identifying Nodes That Need to Be Contained_ subsection below for how we consider "refusing."
-2. The audit service should verify the nodes' originally requested data in addition to their normal audits.
+2. The audit service should attempt to verify the nodes' originally requested data in addition to continuing normal audits for that node.
-3. A ContainmentDB holds metadata required to verify contained nodes' originally requested data.
+3. ContainmentDB holds metadata required to verify contained nodes' originally requested data.

 ## Background